Norm Van Brocklin: Final years

+Personal life and death

+Van Brocklin and his wife Gloria married in 1947 and had three children together.
+Shortly before the family's departure from Minnesota in 1966, they adopted three children.

 Van Brocklin, a heavy cigarette smoker, suffered a number of illnesses, including a brain tumor.
 After it was removed, he told the press, "It was a brain transplant.
 They gave me a sportswriter's brain, to make sure I got one that hadn't been used."
 He died of a heart attack in 1983 at age 57, five weeks after former teammate Bob Waterfield.

 Van Brocklin was posthumously elected to the University of Oregon Athletics Hall of Fame in 1992.